tc39/proposal-smart-pipelines/readme.md

 associativity][MDN operator precedence] of pipelining must be determined, relative to other operations.

-Precedence is tighter than assignment (`=`, `+=`, …), generator `yield` and `yield *`, and sequence `,`; and it is looser than every other type of expression.
+Precedence is tighter than arrow functions (`=>`), assignment (`=`, `+=`, …),
+generator `yield` and `yield *`, and sequence `,`; and it is looser than every other type of expression.
 If the pipe operation were any tighter than this level, its body would have to be parenthesized for many frequent types of expressions.
-However, the result of a pipeline is also expected to often serve as the body of a variable assignment `=`, so it is tighter than assignment operators.
+However, the result of a pipeline is also expected to often serve as the body of an arrow function or a variable assignment, so it is tighter than both types of expressions.

 The pipe operator actually has [arbitrary associativity][].
 However, for the purposes of this grammar, it will have left associativity.